 In today’s technological world we have a great need to embrace Cyber Security.
 Yes, that means doing things slightly differently than we are used to doing.
-You would not leave your diamonds on the front porch for all to see.
-Why do it with the data that keeps your business going?
+You would not leave your diamonds on the front porch for all to see, would you?
+So, Why do it with the data that keeps your business going?
 Take a look at the top 10 practices that are simple and effective.
 Your business is worth the investment.

 1. Train employees in security principles

-Establish basic security practices and policies for employees, such as requiring strong passwords, and establish appropriate Internet use guidelines that detail penalties for violating company cybersecurity policies.
+Establish basic security practices and policies for all of your employees, such as requiring strong passwords, and establishing appropriate Internet use guidelines that detail penalties for violating company cyber security policies.
 Establish rules of behavior describing how to handle and protect customer information and other vital data.

 2. Protect information, computers, and networks from cyber attacks